district0x/district-ui-web3-tx/README.md

 that helps managing [web3](https://github.com/ethereum/web3.js/) smart-contract transactions in following ways:
 * Serves as central place to fire re-frame events after all transaction related events.
 Other modules can then easily hook into those events and provide additional features on top of it.
 Example of such module is [district-ui-web3-tx-log-core](https://github.com/district0x/district-ui-web3-tx-log-core).
-* It stores transaction receipts in browser's localstorage, so they're persisted between sessions.
+* It stores transaction data in browser's localstorage, so they're persisted between sessions.

 ## Installation
-Add `[district0x/district-ui-web3-tx "1.0.4"]` into your project.clj
+Add `[district0x/district-ui-web3-tx "1.0.5"]` into your project.clj
 Include `[district.ui.web3-tx]` in your CLJS file, where you use `mount/start`

 **Warning:** district0x modules are still in early stages, therefore API can change in a future.